semanticarts/gist/docs/Contributing.md

   - The criteria of atomicity and completeness are not met.
   - The implementation deviates from that agreed upon during the internal review.
   - The release notes have been updated.
-- A reviewer should assign the PR to the same release project as the issue it addresses if that has not been done when the PR was submitted.
+- A reviewer should assign the PR to the same release project as the issue(s) it addresses if that has not been done when the PR was submitted.
 - If changes are requested, reassign the PR to the original implementer so it is clear who is responsible for the next action.
 - When you correct your PR based on reviewer comments, and commit these changes, they automaticallly get added to the existing PR, so you should not create another PR.
-- If a reviewer does not deem him/herself qualified to review the issue, he/she should reassign it to another reviewer.
+- If a reviewer does not deem him/herself qualified to review the PR, he/she should reassign it to another reviewer.

 ### Merging the PR

 - Some ontologists are repository admins with permission to merge to the "develop" branch.
 If your reviewer is not one of these, he/she will re-assign the PR to one of them after approving it for merge.
   - If you are merging from a working sub-branch into a main development branch other than develop, others may be able to perform the merge, depending on how the  branch rules are configured.
 - Squash merges will not be used; however, the admin may choose to perform a rebase on the branch being merged in order to clean up the commit history.
-- The GitHub project board is configured to automatically move a merged PR and its associated issue to the Done column.
+- The GitHub project board is configured to automatically move a merged PR and its associated issue(s) to the Done column.
 - The repository is configured to automatically delete the implementation branch from the remote; those with local copies of this branch should delete them locally.